MODFLOW-USGS/modflowapi/README.md

 ## Documentation

 Examples using `modflowapi` and its extensions can be found in the [Quickstart](examples/notebooks/Quickstart.ipynb) and the [Extensions](examples/notebooks/MODFLOW-API_extensions_objects.ipynb) notebooks.
 An example of using the MODFLOW API to monitor heads during a simulation can be found in the [Head Monitor Example](examples/notebooks/Head_Monitor_Example.ipynb) Notebook.

+For more info on MODFLOW 6 see [the USGS overview](https://water.usgs.gov/ogw/modflow/).

 ## Citation